Education

 CAS Sex- and Gender-Specific Medicine

-Gender Education in Medicine for Switzerland: GEMS Platform
+Gender Education in Medicine for Switzerland: GEMS Platform and Swiss Society for Gender Health

-Catherine Gebhard was the founding president of the commission on Sex and Gender in Medicine (SGiM) at the University of Zurich from 2017-2022.
-The commission was initiated as a working group in 2015 by the Vice President Medicine of the University of Zurich Prof. Beatrice Beck Schimmer and was established as a commission in 2017.
-The SGiM commission aims to promote the implementation of gender-specific medicine in medical education, research, and clinical practice at the University of Zurich and in Switzerland.
-In November 2019, the SGiM commission hosted the Kick off Symposium «Chances and Perspectives of Gender Medicine» at the Aula of the University of Zurich.
+Catherine Gebhard served as the founding president of the Commission on Sex and Gender in Medicine (SGiM) at the University of Zurich from 2017 to 2022.
+The initiative began in 2015 as a working group established by Prof. Beatrice Beck Schimmer, Vice President Medicine at the University of Zurich, and was formalized as a commission in 2017.
+The SGiM Commission’s mission is to advance the integration of gender-specific medicine into medical education, research, and clinical practice at the University of Zurich and across Switzerland.

 Mantelstudium Sex and Gender in Medicine at the University of Zurich